Food, Drink & Hospitality

 Council tax and business rates

-If you operate a dedicated holiday let (secondary letting) that is available to let for 140 or more days per year, it may be entered on the Valuation Roll for non-domestic rates (business rates) instead of council tax.
+If you operate a dedicated holiday let (secondary letting) that is available to let for 140 or more days and actually let for 70 or more days in the year (the test since 1 April 2022), it may be entered on the Valuation Roll for non-domestic rates (business rates) instead of council tax.
 You may qualify for Small Business Bonus Scheme relief.
 Contact your local assessor for a determination.

 Insurance